glenveigas437/Spoteefy-AI/README.md

-# 🎵 Spotify AI App
+# 🎵 Spoteefy - Now powered by AI

 A modern, AI-powered music discovery platform built with Flask and Spotify Web API.